cisco/mindmeld/docs/source/quickstart.rst

 MindMeld Workbench makes it straightforward to leverage a custom knowledge base in any application.
 The Question Answerer module of Workbench provides a set of powerful capabilities for creating a knowledge base in order to demonstrate intelligent behavior in your application.
 The Question Answerer can be used in a variety of ways, but in practice, conversational applications rely on this component and its underlying knowledge base for the four primary purposes listed below.

 ============================ ===
 **Answer Questions**         The primary purpose of the Question Answerer is to identify and rank candidate answers for user questions.
-For example, if a user asks about good, nearby Italian restaurants, a knowledge base of local restaurants provides available options.
+For example, if a user asks about good, nearby Italian restaurants, a knowledge base of local restaurants provides the best options.
 **Validate Questions**       The knowledge base can also be used to inform a user if their question is invalid.
 For example, if a user mistakenly asks to order a pizza from a coffee shop assistant, the knowledge base can help steer the user in the right direction.
 **Disambiguate Entities**    Vague user requests might often require clarification.
 A knowledge base can help disambiguate similar concepts.
 For example, if a user says 'play Thriller', the Question Answerer could ask the user if they mean the bestselling album or the hit song.
 **Suggest Alternatives**     When an exact answer cannot be found, the knowledge base can sometimes offer relevant suggestions.
 For example, if a user requests 'Star Wars Rogue One' and it is not yet available, the knowledge base could suggest other available Star Wars titles.